niiknow/vue-datatables-net/README.md

 - `render` custom cell rendering function https://datatables.net/reference/option/columns.render
 - `template` simple vue template for the field.
 See example App.
 - `defaultOrder` null, asc/desc - the default/initial sort order
+- `isLocal` same as setting both searchable and sortable to false

-> It is important to understand why one should use `fields` and not `opts.columns`.
-Though, `fields` is optional, you can simply pass `opts.columns` definition if you do not wish to use `fields`.
+> It is important to understand why it is better to use `fields` and not `opts.columns`.
+Though, `fields` is optional if one wish to use the raw `opts.columns` definition.

 One `Purpose` of this component is to extend jQuery DataTables function and features, example:
 * Simplification of features configuration, such as `select-checkbox` column, custom `action` buttons, and/or future Vue specific features.
 * Allow for customizable table heading on a per-column basis; thereby, not having to define all html for each column header.
 * Ability to have simple `template` field so you can pass schema JSON from static file or some API, instead of requiring to define a javascript `render` function.
 Though, the `render` function would provide best performance.
-* Having schema also allow future features, such as: support of editable column/cell.
+* Having schema also allow for future features, such as editable column/cell.

 ## Additional Headers
 Many server-side usage require CSRF and/or API token headers.
 Since jQuery DataTables `options` are completely exposed as `opts`, simply use the native method per [jQuery DataTables example](https://editor.datatables.net/manual/security#Prevention)